 Visit us in downtown Rockland, Maine!
 In the summer you can listen to talks on Wednesday nights.
 For details, please click HERE.
-We also host Science and Art Workshops for kids on Tuesday afternoons.
-For details, please click HERE.

 "Seabirds are ideal symbols for ocean conservation," said Dr. Stephen Kress, who initiated Audubon's Project Puffin in 1973 and remains its director.
 "Because they live in a variety of habitats--including oceans, islands, estuaries and beaches--they demonstrate how all coastal life is connected.
 Long-term conservation success hinges on public understanding and community support."

 Project Puffin Visitor Center is located at 311 Main Street between Rockland's newly renovated Strand Theater and the new Maine Lighthouse Museum.